San Antonio Expungement Lawyer

 - You may be eligible for a non-disclosure if your case was not dismissed or you were not acquitted by a jury.

 An expunction suit is filed in a civil district court in San Antonio, Texas, separate from the criminal action, requiring separate filing fees to be paid to the court.
 An expunction is a court order to the world to destroy any record of the arrest or the criminal case that they have in their possession.
-Once the judge signs the expunction order, the order is send certified mail to any government agency you believe may be in possession of your criminal record.
+Once the judge signs the expunction order, the order is sent certified mail to any government agency you believe may be in possession of your criminal record.

 Ready to Move Forward?
 Call Me!

 Because of the confusing nature of expungements, it is important that you contact an attorney to evaluate your case.
 Remember, if you are eligible for an expungement and are successfully granted one by a judge, you can legally deny the arrest or the criminal offense.
-The Law Office of Roberto Ambrosino, PLLC has a stronger roadmap to protect your rights compared what most local San Antonio criminal defense lawyers charge for these services.
+The Law Office of Roberto Ambrosino, PLLC has a stronger roadmap to protect your rights compared to what most local San Antonio criminal defense lawyers charge for these services.